gonzalo123/yml2pimple/README.md

 echo $app->hello();
 ```

-We define the dependecies with code.
-But we want to define dependecies using a yml file for example:
+We define the dependencies with code.
+But we want to define dependencies using a yml file for example:

 ```
 parameters: